tass-belgium/cyassl-picotcp/README.md

 cyassl-picotcp
 ==============

-CyaSSL Secure Sockets on a system powered by PicoTCP and FreeRTOS 8.0
+CyaSSL Secure Sockets on a system powered by PicoTCP